na-na-hi/renget/archive/lmg-resources.md

 	III. ◕ = Active Project || ◔ = Semi-active Project || ◎ = Unconfirmed Abandoned Project || ○ = Confirmed Abandoned Project
 	IV. Ŏ = Open Source || ⌀ = Closed Source || Ĩ= Institutional ⊻ University Projects || $ = Private ⊻ Corporate Projects
-     V. ~~Strike out Entry~~ = Project or model entry 404'd or was deleted !!! info
+     V. ~~Strike out Entry~~ = Project or model entry 404'd or was deleted VI. ✅= Unfiltered/Uncucked Verified || 🚮 = Filtered/Cucked Verified (Not all links have been thoroughly verified) !!! info
      This section will focus on projects and repositories that deal with the creation/finetuning/pruning of large language models, frameworks, quantization, and benchmarking.